DatabaseFactory/framework/README.md

 Please take note that this project is a proof of concept.
 I am toying with the idea of building a versatile Query Builder and ORM that fits the basic needs of small applications.
 It is not production ready, if it will be.
-We'll see where it, and how goes.
+We'll see where, and how it goes.
 If it develops into something really cool and useful, that'd be awesome!

 | Travis                                                                                                                                                      | API Docs                                                  | Wiki Pages                                                     |